TJ Friedl Player Props: Reds vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective nine K/9, which ranks 13th in MLB.
+- The 8.9 strikeouts per nine innings put together by the Phillies pitching staff ranks 15th in MLB.

-- The Phillies have a 5.38 team ERA that ranks 25th across all MLB pitching staffs.
+- The Phillies' 5.13 team ERA ranks 24th across all league pitching staffs.

-- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Phillies pitchers combine to allow 15 total home runs at a clip of 1.1 per game (to rank 11th in the league).

-- The Phillies will look to Walker (0-1) in his third start of the season.
+- The Phillies are sending Strahm (1-0) out for his third start of the season.

-- In his most recent time out on Sunday, the righty tossed 4 2/3 innings against the Cincinnati Reds, allowing two earned runs while surrendering three hits.
+- His last appearance came on Monday against the Miami Marlins, when the left-hander tossed five scoreless innings while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.